chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * [Learn Basic and Advanced Concepts For Software Management with Chocolatey](https://github.com/ferventcoder/chocolatey-workshop)
 * [Chocolatey Documentation](https://chocolatey.org/docs)
 * [Compare Features In Different Editions](https://chocolatey.org/compare#compare)
+* [[Automate Internalization of Community Packages|FeaturesAutomaticallyRecompilePackages]] - allows you to have same near hands off approach to package/software updates you might have seen before if you were using community repository directly.